thecobra159/VotaAPP/README.md

 ## Setup

+This project uses [VotaAppServer](https://github.com/Calebe94/VotaAppServer) as its backend.
+Be sure this backend is running at http://www.kairos-dev.tk/api/ before run this app.

-Import this project in your [Android Studio](https://developer.android.com/studio/), make sure the API 16 for Android 4.1 (Jelly Bean), build the project and pray to God.
+After this verification import this project in your [Android Studio](https://developer.android.com/studio/), make sure the API 16 for Android 4.1 (Jelly Bean), build the project and pray to God.

 ## Screens